Fort Kiowa: Late history

 In 1827, Bernard Pratte purchased Fort Kiowa from Brazeau and made significant improvements.
 Pratte added several four room log houses, a storehouse, and a smith shop.
 Furthermore, Pratte encircled the fort with a wooden picket fence roughly twenty or thirty feet high to prevent Native attacks.
 Thus fortified, Fort Kiowa was expanded into a major trading post for Natives in the region.

 Later in the same year, John Jacob Astor purchased Fort Kiowa from Pratte for his rapidly expanding American Fur Company.
 Astor, who was the first multi-millionaire in America, bought Fort Kiowa to establish his presence in the upper Missouri and to further his monopoly on the American fur trade.
 Astor found the upper Missouri river area to be extremely prosperous.
 However, in the late 1830s, Astor’s American Fur Company was forced to abandon Fort Kiowa as the once lucrative fur trading business was no longer profitable due to several factors.
 First, there was a scarcity of beaver caused by rapid overhunting by intruding trappers.
 Second, there was a lack of public demand in America and Europe for pelts, as a new style, silk hats, was gaining prominence.
 Lastly, the intrusion of American trappers on what natives perceived as their land angered native tribes who began to revolt against the trappers.
 As supply and demand both declined, fur trading in America faced extinction.

 In 1840, Joseph LaBarge, a former steamboat captain, bought Fort Kiowa as a wintering post and Indian Agency.
 LaBarge housed many Indian agents whose job was to monitor and control trade between Native tribes and Euro-Americans.
 These agents lost popularity among the latter, who tended to view them as exploiters of the Native peoples, corrupt leaders who acted in their own interests.
 Popular opinion was relatively accurate as many Indian Agents were replaced during the 1840s after corruption was discovered.
 Under LaBarge’s ownership, Fort Kiowa was an unsuccessful venture, and as a result he abandoned it within the year.
 LaBarge is the last known inhabitant of Fort Kiowa.

 Today

 Fort Kiowa is currently underwater, possibly submerged under a dam reservoir, Lake Francis Case.
 The area where Fort Kiowa once stood is recognized as a National Historic Fort of South Dakota.
 Fort Kiowa is advertised as a tourist attraction in which adventure-seeking tourists can follow the same path Hugh Glass did in 1823.

-The 2015 film The Revenant is based on the life of Hugh Glass.
+The 2015 film The Revenant is based on the life of Hugh Glass, and features Fort Kiowa as a major location.